Perkin Warbeck: Support in England (Perkin Warbeck conspiracy)

 Pro-Yorkist sympathy in England involved important figures making it known that they were prepared to back Warbeck's claims.
 These included Lord Fitzwater, Sir Simon Montfort, Sir Thomas Thwaites (ex-Chancellor of the Exchequer), Sir William Stanley (the Lord Chamberlain) and Sir Robert Clifford.
 Clifford went over to mainland Europe and wrote back to his friends to confirm Warbeck's real identity as Prince Richard.

 King Henry ordered the group of supporters to be rounded up and put on trial.
 All were duly arrested, together with William D'Aubeney, Thomas Cressener, Thomas Astwode, Robert Ratcliff and others.
 Lord Fitzwater was sent as a prisoner to Calais and later beheaded for trying to bribe his gaolers.

 In show trials in January 1495, all the conspirators were initially condemned to death, although six, including Thwaites, were then pardoned and their sentences commuted to imprisonment and fines.
 Within days Sir Simon Montfort, Robert Ratcliff and William D'Aubeney were beheaded at Tower Hill and Cressener and Astwode pardoned at the block.
 Later the same month Sir William Stanley was also beheaded.
 Other members of the group were imprisoned and fined.
 Sir Robert Clifford was pardoned and rewarded for revealing the names of the conspirators.

-First landing in England and support in Scotland (1495–1496)
+First landing in England

 On 3 July 1495, funded by Margaret of Burgundy, Warbeck landed at Deal in Kent, hoping for a show of popular support.
 They were confronted by locals loyal to Henry VII in the ensuing Battle of Deal.
 Warbeck's small army was routed and 150 of the pretender's troops were killed without Warbeck even disembarking.
 He was forced to retreat almost immediately, this time to Ireland.
 There he found support from Maurice FitzGerald, 9th Earl of Desmond, and laid siege to Waterford, but, meeting resistance, he fled to Scotland.
-Henry pardoned Warbeck's Irish supporters, remarking drily that "I suppose they will crown an ape next".